KCM® Rules for Use are as follows:

-- Are allowed Liquids, Aerosols and Gels (LAGs) and other exemptions applicable to uniformed flight crewmembers at passenger-screening checkpoints (TSA Pre✓® lanes and standard lanes).
+- Are allowed Liquids, Aerosols and Gels (LAGs) and other exemptions applicable to uniformed flight crewmembers at TSA PreCheck® lanes and standard passenger screening lanes.

-- Are allowed front-of-the-line access at standard passenger-screening lanes.
+- Are allowed front-of-the-line access at TSA PreCheck lanes and standard passenger screening lanes.

 - Crewmembers not in uniform:

-- Are not allowed LAGs exemptions and other exemptions applicable to uniformed flight crewmembers at passenger screening checkpoints.
+- Are not allowed LAGs exemptions and other exemptions applicable to uniformed flight crewmembers.

-- Are not allowed front-of-the-line access at standard passenger-screening lanes.
+- NOTE: Are not allowed front-of-the-line privileges at either TSA PreCheck lanes or standard passenger-screening lanes.